 TNSPs and Resp Orgs are authorized issuers of TNs to business entities and can vouch for a customer’s right to use a given TN as their Caller ID.

-The association between a Customer and a TN may be determined by means other than direct assignment from the OSP, e.g. “proof of possession of a TN”.
+The association between a Customer and a TN may be determined by means other than direct assignment from the OSP, e.g., “proof of possession of a TN”.

-TSPs verify the OSP is using an STI-CA approved by the PA.
+TSPs verify the OSP is using an STI-CA approved by the STI-PA.

 For calls signed by an OSP, a TSP verification service should not require the calling TN to be assigned to the OSP in order to generate a successful validation result.